graphhopper/graphhopper-ios/README.md

 ## Troubleshooting

-If you run into problems, you can try one of the following things:
+If you run into problems, you can try one of the following:

 * if using Xcode, try cleaning up the project (Product -> Clean)
 * if using the Terminal, you can use one of these 2 cleanup commands: